drowning-in-codes/drowning-in-codes/README.md

 ### <div align="center">Hi there👋.
 I'm @drowning-in-codes, a student from China.</div>

+🏫 Research-wise, I mainly focus on:
+- **Generative AI** and **LLM**.
+- **Collaborative Perception** with Autonomous Driving.
+- Stuff related to Deep Learning.

+💻 Develop-wise, I mainly focus on:
-- 😃 I’m currently working on AI and Web development.
+- **Web** development.

-- 🙌 I’m currently learning Web, Go, ECMAScript/TypeScript, and many other fun stuff.

-- ✨ AIGC and AGI.
+- **Desktop and Mobile Application**.

-- ⚡ I love Anime
+- Cross-platform Application.

+👐 I'm open to:
+- any opportunities to collaborate.
+- internships.

+✨ AGI and simulate the world, plus I like anime.

 ![:name](https://count.getloli.com/get/@:proanimer.github.readme)